Meeussen's rule

-Meeussen's rule is a special case of tone reduction in Bantu languages.
-The tonal alternation it describes is the lowering, in some contexts, of the last tone of a pattern of two adjacent High tones (HH), resulting in the pattern HL.
+Meeussen's rule is a special case of tone reduction.
+It was first described in Bantu languages, but occurs in analyses of other languages as well, such as Papuan languages.
+The tonal alternation that it describes is the lowering, in some contexts, of the last tone of a pattern of two adjacent high tones (HH), resulting in the pattern HL.
 The phenomenon is named after its first observer, the Belgian Bantu specialist A. E. Meeussen (1912–1978).
-In phonological terms, the phenomenon can be seen as a special case of the Obligatory Contour Principle.
+In phonological terms, the phenomenon can be seen as a special case of the obligatory contour principle.